SoftwareAG/webmethods-api-gateway/samples/kubernetes/deploymentscripts/README.md

-# API Gateway kubernetes deployment scripts
+# API Gateway kubernetes deployment

-Use these deployment scripts to deploy various flavors of API Gateway (standalone or cluster) and the dependent components like Elasticsearch, Kibana, Terracotta to a kubernetes cluster.

-### Supported Software AG releases
-* API Gateway 10.5 and above

-### Supported platforms
-All supported Windows and UNIX platforms.

-### Sample use cases given
-* Deployment of
+The following sections describe in detail different deployment models for API Gateway as a Kubernetes service.
+Each of the deployment models described require an existing Kubernetes environment.
+For details on setting up of a Kubernetes environment, see [Kubernetes documentation](https://kubernetes.io/docs/home/)

+With the API Gateway Kubernetes support, you can deploy API Gateway in one of the following
+ways:
-    * API Gateway with an embedded elasticsearch
+* A pod with API Gateway container and an Elasticsearch container.
+[Read on ...](apigw-embedded-elasticsearch)
-    * API Gateway with an elasticsearch as a sidecar container
+* A pod with API Gateway container connected to an Elasticsearch Kubernetes service.
+[Read on ...](apigw-external-elasticsearch)
-    * API Gateway without elasticsearch (external elasticsearch running)

-### Usage of the deployment scripts

-  * Use api-gateway-deployment-embedded-elasticsearch.yaml to deploy an API Gateway with an embedded elasticsearch to a kubernetes cluster
-  * Use api-gateway-deployment-sidecar-elasticsearch.yaml to deploy an API Gateway with an elasticsearch as a sidecar container to a kubernetes cluster
-  * Use api-gateway-deployment-external-elasticsearch.yaml to deploy API Gateway without elasticsearch to a kubernetes cluster.
-An external elasticsearch needs to be up and running for this.